binaryphile/concorde/README.md

 source myscript
 ```

-Using `main`
+Using `mymain`
 ------------

 Hmm.
 There's nothing really to test for `myscript`, since it defines no
 functions.
-Perhaps we should change that by making a formal `main`
+Perhaps we should change that by making a formal "main"
 function which is responsible for taking the actions requested by the
-user:
+user.

+Unfortunately, bash has a special purpose for "main" as a context name,
+so I'll use "mymain" instead:

 ``` bash
 #!/usr/bin/env bash